-Howick’s new book, “Doctor You: Introducing the Hard Science of Self-Healing,” offers a compelling solution to our unhealthy dependence: learning to tap into our body’s ability to heal itself.
+Howick’s book “Doctor You: Introducing the Hard Science of Self-Healing,” offers a compelling solution to our unhealthy dependence: learning to tap into our body’s ability to heal itself.

-The concept of the body as a self-healing organism is not new.
+The concept of the body as a self-healing organism isn’t new.
 In fact, it’s been around as long as people have been treating illnesses.
 Ancient doctors from around the world noted that, given enough time and support, the body will often correct itself.

 Of course, it’s much easier to come to this conclusion if all you have is observations from nature, ancient traditions, and primitive tools.
 Arriving at this insight today is far less likely.
 One big reason is our sense of entitlement.
 Along with the miraculous cures that emerged in the 20th century has come an expectation that there must be a pill for every ill—or there may soon be one, given enough research and funding.

 This expectation has produced incredible cures, but it has also warped our understanding of what it means to be healthy.
 Today, 20 percent of Americans take at least five prescription drugs per day, often with little understanding or oversight about how these drugs interact with each other.
-Medical error now ranks as the third most likely cause of death in the United States.
-Fatal prescription drug errors alone kill more than 100,000 Americans annually.
+Medical errors now rank as the third-most-likely cause of death in the United States.
+Prescription drug errors alone kill more than 100,000 Americans annually.

 And it’s not just pills.
-A recent study at Oxford University looked at more than 50 placebo-controlled studies of various surgical techniques and found that placebo surgery was as effective as the real thing in more than half the trials.
+A 2014 study at Oxford University looked at more than 50 placebo-controlled studies of various minor surgical techniques and found that placebo surgery was as effective as the real thing in more than half the trials.